iamsubhranil/CVFrontend/README.md

 saves a screenshot of the website, and attaches that to the release.

-Finally, there's another action ([deploy.yml](./.github/workflows/deploy.yml)) to automatically deploy [index.html](./src/index.html) as an Azure static website on each commit.
+Finally, there's another action ([deploy.yml](./.github/workflows/deploy.yml)) to automatically prerender and deploy [index.html](./src/index.html) as an Azure static website on each commit.

 Currently the website looks like the following:
 ![Website](https://github.com/iamsubhranil/CVFrontend/releases/latest/download/screenshot.jpg)